GieskerB/AspectCppLibrary/docs/generated_docs/stack_trace_ah.rst

 ``fallback_func`` (Pointcut)
 ----------------------------

-**Brief Description:** This pointcut matches all functions that are marked with the acp::fallback attribute.
+**Brief Description:** The set of all join points that are marked with the acp::fallback attribute plus the main function.

-**Detailed Description:**

-    Any functions marked with this attribute or the main function will trigger the stack trace to be printed if an uncaught exception leaves the function.

 .. _stack_trace_ah_ignore:

 ``ignore`` (Pointcut)
 ---------------------

 *See:* :ref:`CoreAspect::ignore <core_aspect_ah_ignore>`